Remote

 Technical Overview

 Rear infill extensions occupy the space between an existing rear projection and a side boundary.
-These extensions are often visually discreet but still require careful assessment, especially when creating building regulations drawings to ensure compliance.
+These extensions are often visually discreet but still require careful assessment, especially when creating house extension plans and building regulations drawings to ensure compliance.

 Planning Considerations

 However, planners frequently scrutinise factors such as overdevelopment and loss of usable garden space.
-When considering house extension designs, it’s crucial to keep these elements in mind.
+When considering architectural design for house extensions, it’s crucial to keep these elements in mind.
 Additionally, utilizing online architectural plans can help streamline the design process and ensure all requirements are met.

 Rear infill extension drawings showing plans, sections, ridge height and projection limits